medoxsmartchain/docs/fuseswap/bridge-fuse-erc20-tokens.md

 **Step 2:**

-Click on **“Bridge”**, Select **“NRK”** from dropdown and enter the amount of NRK you want to transfer from ETH mainnet to Fusenet.
-Click on **“Approve NRK”** and approve the transaction on Metamask.
+Click on **“Bridge”**, Select **“MDC”** from dropdown and enter the amount of MDC you want to transfer from ETH mainnet to Fusenet.
+Click on **“Approve MDC”** and approve the transaction on Metamask.

 ![](../.gitbook/assets/2%20%289%29.png)

 Once the transaction is confirmed on chain, the **“Transfer”** can be clicked and transaction has to be approved.
-Once this second transaction is confirmed onchain the NRK balance in the same address on Nordek network will have the updated balance of NRK which can be checked through [https://nordekscan.com/](https://nordekscan.com/)
+Once this second transaction is confirmed onchain the MDC balance in the same address on MEDOX network will have the updated balance of MDC which can be checked through [https://mdcscan.com/](https://mdcscan.com/)

 ![](../.gitbook/assets/3%20%288%29.png)

-**Transferring NRK from Fusenet to ETH mainnet.**
+**Transferring MDC from Fusenet to ETH mainnet.**

-Make sure that your wallet is running on Nordek RPC.
+Make sure that your wallet is running on MEDOX RPC.

 **Step 1:** Navigate to [www.fuseswap.com ](https://fuseswap.com/).
 The interface will look like as shown below

 ![](../.gitbook/assets/4%20%289%29.png)

 Use the **“Connect to a wallet”** on the right hand top corner to connect your wallet with Fuseswap.
-Once you connect you should be able to see your wallet address and see the network you are connected to \(In this case Nordek network\).
+Once you connect you should be able to see your wallet address and see the network you are connected to \(In this case MEDOX network\).

 ![](../.gitbook/assets/5%20%286%29.png)

 **Step 2:**

-Click on **“Bridge”**, Select **"NRK"** from the dropdown and enter the amount of NRK you want to transfer from Fusenet to ETH mainnet.
+Click on **“Bridge”**, Select **"MDC"** from the dropdown and enter the amount of MDC you want to transfer from Fusenet to ETH mainnet.
 Click on **“Transfer”** and approve the transaction on Metamask.

 ![](../.gitbook/assets/6%20%287%29.png)